City, University of London

 Course Specific Information:

-wishing to take Journalism courses.
+majors or minors wishing to take Journalism courses.
 Reply to this email if you want to take journalism to find out about the additional requirements.
-Year 1 Business courses
+Year 1 Business

-are available to any student, however Year 2 and 3 courses are typically restricted to students who have met the pre-requisites.
-Students wishing to take modules from the Sociology
+courses are available to any student, however Year 2 and 3 courses are typically restricted to students who have met the pre-requisites.
+Students wishing to take modules under Sociology

-, including Media and Communications courses, must have at least taken the equivalent of Introduction to Sociology to be considered for second year modules.
-Music
+, including Media and Communications courses, must have taken at least the equivalent of Introduction to Sociology to be considered.
+Some Law

 Credit and Grading Transfer